Rupperswil–Immensee railway line: Operations

 No regular passenger service covers the entirety of the line.
 The primary passenger service on the line comes from the Aargau S-Bahn S26, which runs half-hourly between Rotkreuz and Lenzburg, and then hourly from Lenzburg to Olten.
 At the north end of the line, the Aargau S-Bahn S23 uses the line between Rupperswil and Lenzburg, while the S25 provides hourly service between Hendschiken and Muri.
 In addition, the rush-hour S42 of the Zürich S-Bahn, which operates between Muri and Zürich Hauptbahnhof, uses the line between Muri and Hendschiken.

 Local passenger service between Rotkreuz and Immensee ended in 1996.
-Reconstruction of the Thalwil–Arth-Goldau line led to the temporary diversion of long-distance traffic over the Rotkreuz–Immensee section between 2019–2020.
+Reconstruction of the Thalwil–Arth-Goldau line led to the temporary diversion of long-distance traffic over the Rotkreuz–Immensee section between 2019 and 2020.
 With the reopening of the Thalwil–Arth-Goldau line for the December 2020 timetable change, SBB, in cooperation with the Canton of Aargau, instituted a pair of weekend-only RegioExpress trains between Aarau and Arth-Goldau.
 Dubbed the Südbahn-Express (Southern Railway Express), the trains have connections to Ticino via either the traditional Gotthard line or the newer Gotthard Base Tunnel.